 Center for the Investigation of Environmental Hazards Pilot Project Program

-The goal of the Pilot Project Program is to support NYU Langone’s Center for the Investigation of Environmental Hazards by funding promising research initiatives that align with the National Institute of Environmental Health Sciences (NIEHS) mandate as well as the strategic plans of our center to generate preliminary data that will help in establishing strong research programs and obtaining extramural funding.
+The goal of the Pilot Project Program is to support NYU Langone’s Center for the Investigation of Environmental Hazards by funding promising research initiatives as well as the strategic plans of our center to generate preliminary data that will help in establishing strong research programs and obtaining extramural funding.

 Request for Applications

 The center’s leadership (with recommendations from the Internal Advisory Committee) issues and publicizes requests for applications (RFAs) every year.
 This may include RFAs that address emerging environmental health issues.
-The RFAs emphasize interdisciplinary collaborations, clinical and translational research, and utilization of the expertise and technologies available in the center’s various facility cores.
+The RFAs emphasize interdisciplinary collaborations, clinical and translational research, and utilization of the expertise and technologies available in collaboration with the center’s Human and Environmental Exposure Assessment Lab.
 The funding is limited to 12 months for a maximum award of $40,000 (direct costs).

 Postdoctoral fellows and faculty members working in the area of EHS at all NYU schools are eligible.
 Applications are particularly encouraged from early stage investigators.
 Community partner members are also eligible to apply for Pilot Project Program funding to work in collaboration with primary center members.